syncfusion-content/jsp-docs/jsp/PivotGrid/Advanced-Filtering.md

 ## Sorting

-Sorting provides an option to sort the members of a field either in ascending or descending order.
+Sorting provides an option to sort the members of a field either in the ascending or descending order.

 ![](AdvanceFiltering_images/sorting.png)

-## Label Filtering
+## Label filtering

 Label filtering provides an option to filter the members of a field purely based on their caption.